isiahmeadows/mithril.js/design/mvp-utils/router.md

 Well, the need for routing is obvious, but there are a few key differences from the existing system I'd like to explain.

 - Routing is partially dynamic.
 Because you can invoke `match` at any point, you can load routes asynchronously and just invoke `match` lazily after the child is loaded.
-This is useful for async routes and lazy loading of common child layouts in larger apps.
+This is *very* useful for async routes and lazy loading of common child layouts in larger apps.
 - Routing returns a valid vnode.
 This means you can define a layout and on `render(dom, m(Layout, {...}))`, you can define in your children a simple route.
 On route change, your layout ends up preserved and *not* redrawn, while your page *is*.
 - Routing returns a valid stream that doesn't itself to be mounted to the DOM, and it supports multiple entry points.
 This means you can use it not only in your views, but also in your model when certain state is route-dependent.
 - Each of the various route setting methods return promises.
 That way, you get notified when the route change completes.